 Once in a while, we run up against a hard case.
-If the name of a city or town or state are transmitted in the name of a city or town or state are transmitted in the text of a message, the name of the state should not be abbreviated, and when it consists of two words, such as "New York," it should be transmitted as one word.
-If a word is hyphenated, the hyphen should not be transmitted (the chances are that very few would recognize it anyway) but the word should be transmitted as two words and counted as such transmitted as two words and counted as such.
+If the name of a city or town or state are transmitted in the text of a message, the name of the state should not be abbreviated, and when it consists of two words, such as "New York," it should be transmitted as one word.
+If a word is hyphenated, the hyphen should not be transmitted (the chances are that very few would recognize it anyway) but the word should be transmitted as two words and counted as such.